 At Greswold we aim to foster a love of reading.
 We use the Accelerated Reader system to assess and track our pupil’s reading in Key Stage 2.
 Once given a reading level, children can select suitable books from our Library to enjoy both in school and at home.
 The teaching of phonics continues into Year 3 for children who have not yet fully developed a full understanding, however we start to focus more on spelling strategies and other ways of tackling unfamiliar words when reading.

 We want all our pupils here at Greswold to live our values of belonging, respect, independence, curiosity, kindness and success (BRICKS).
 As children progress through Key Stage 2 we develop their spiritual, moral, social and cultural education through regular assemblies, circle times, class discussions and teaching in lessons including PSD and RE.
 We encourage our pupils to make the correct choices with their behaviour and they are rewarded in a range of ways including house points and credits.
 Additionally, pupils work to achieve badges and are publicly recognised on our Roll of Honour.
-Our Behaviour Policy also outlines how our staff will respond if children make the wrong choices.
+Our Behaviour Policy (available on this page) also outlines how our staff will respond if children make the wrong choices.

 In Key Stage 2 children take on greater responsibilities reflecting their growing maturity.
 Our Year 6 pupils have a great number of roles around the school before school, at playtimes and during the school day.
 We also look to our oldest children to act as role models, leading their school houses and demonstrating the behaviours we want to see at Greswold.